Security - TLS

 TLS (Transport Layer Security) provide a secure communication channel between a client and a server.
-At its core, TLS is cryptographic protocols which use a handshake mechanism to negotiate various parameters to create a secure connection between the client and the server.
-The TwinCAT Analytics Logger is supporting TLS version 1.2.
+At its core, TLS consists of cryptographic protocols that use a handshake mechanism to negotiate various parameters to establish a secure connection between the client and the server.
+The TwinCAT Analytics Logger supports TLS versions 1.2 and 1.3, as well as the modes CA Certificates, CA Certificates & Client Certificate and Preshared Key (PSK).

 MQTT communication with TLS